chadwhitacre/openpath/2025/something-big-happened-in-1998/index.md

 Plaetinck has collected of [the term's appearance prior to OSI's founding](https://dieter.plaetinck.be/posts/open-source-undefined-part-1-the-alternative-origin-story/).

-That said, while there were a handful of references to "open source" prior to OSI, "wide circulation" goes too far.
+That said, while there were a handful of outlier references to "open source" prior to OSI, "wide circulation" goes too far.

 ## A Clearer Picture